esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > After this section, you will be able to **identify accessibility problems elsewhere in the organization** and figure out **how to persuade the stakeholders in power positions effectively**. - Marcy Sutton

 ### Lesson 1 - Accessibility Issues Outside the Development Phase
+> In this lesson, we’ll talk about common “non-code” accessibility situations and approaches for solving them. - Marcy Sutton